sgorgun/calculations-async/README.md

 # Calculations (Async)

-An advanced level task for practicing asynchronous programming for CPU bound operations.
+Intermediate level task for practicing asynchronous methods for CPU bound operations and the task-based asynchronous pattern (TAP).

 In this task you
 - will learn the basics of asynchronous programming;